citra-emu/citra-web/site/content/discord.md

 * **Want a quick answer?** Check our [most common questions](https://citra-emu.org/wiki/faq/).

-* **Does Citra support network connectivity or online play?** No, Network has not yet been implemented in Citra therefore any online function does not work.
+* **Does Citra support network connectivity or online play?** Yes, Citra supports networked local WiFi, but does not support connecting to Nintendo's servers.

 * **Are you planning to make an Android version?** No, not at the moment.